MoriyaShiine/enchancement/README.md

 ```
 Helmet Enchantments:
-* Assimilation: Automatically consumes food when you're hungry, prioritizing off hand.
+* Assimilation: Automatically consumes food when you're hungry while out of combat, prioritizing off hand.
 Food and drinks are consumed faster.
 * Perception: Increases visibility in the dark and causes mobs to be seen through walls.
 * Veil: Decreases monster detection range and hides your name behind walls.

 Chestplate Enchantments:
 * Adrenaline: Increases movement speed and reduces damage taken proportional to missing health.
 * Amphibious: Increases underwater mining and movement speed.
 Decreases air consumption underwater and time spent on fire.
 Immediately extinguishes you and allows usage of Riptide for some time after leaving water.
-* Strafe: Pressing Left Shift (configurable) launches you in your movement direction.
+* Strafe: Pressing [Left Shift] launches you in your movement direction.
 * Wardenspine: Harms and blinds attackers and greatly decreases damage taken from behind.

 Leggings Enchantments:
-* Dash: Pressing Left Control (configurable) in the air launches you forward.
+* Dash: Pressing [Left Control] in the air launches you forward.
 * Gale: Allows you to jump more times in the air.
-Holding Space (configurable) allows you to briefly glide.
+Holding [Space] allows you to briefly glide.
-* Slide: Holding Left Control (configurable) while grounded causes you to slide constantly.
-Pressing Left Control (configurable) in the air causes you to slam towards the ground, knocking back mobs and negating fall damage.
+* Slide: Holding [Left Control] while grounded causes you to slide constantly.
+Pressing [Left Control] in the air causes you to slam toward the ground, knocking back mobs and negating fall damage.

 Boots Enchantments:
 * Buoy: Causes you to walk on fluids, descending via sneaking.
-Holding jump while submerged or Space (configurable) while wet propels you upwards.
+Holding jump while submerged or [Space] while wet propels you upward.
 Prevents floating.
 Grants a speed boost for some time after leaving water.
 * Bouncy: Negates fall damage.
-Launches you upwards upon landing while not sneaking.
-Sneaking, moving, or bouncing will charge a super jump that can be released by jumping while holding Left Shift (configurable).
+Launches you upward upon landing while not sneaking.
+Sneaking, moving, or bouncing will charge a super jump that can be released by jumping while holding [Space].
 * Sticky: Allows sliding down and jumping off walls.
 Leaves a trail of honey where you walk that slows mobs.

 Sword Enchantments: